 The machine shifts your center of gravity from your legs to give you a quick, convenient workout that can be tailored to your fitness level.
 Weighing just under 30 pounds, this machine is designed to have a small footprint and fold away when not in use.

-In this review, we will discuss if this machine really delivers an effective workout or if are you better off just doing your squats without any equipment.
+In this review, we will analyze if this machine delivers an effective workout to help you decide if it makes sense for you.

 You can’t increase this resistance level, as the company claims it would only work to make the exercises easier by supporting your glutes on the ascent so that they work less hard.
 Instead, this level of resistance is designed to work your glutes and core both going up and coming down.

 You use the machine by sitting on the seat and bringing your body up and down out of a modified squat.
 This position purportedly works your entire lower body and core, and specific movements will target your arms and chest as well.

 The included handrails are included for balance only, and you will increase the workout’s effectiveness if you don’t use them.

 The machine shifts your natural center of gravity to isolate the glutes so that they are the focus of your workout, rather than your legs.
 This also reduces stress on your knees and back that you might feel during regular squat exercises.